 You can get Medicare in Florida by reaching out to the Social Security office during your Initial Medicare Enrollment Period, which occurs from three months before you turn 65, includes the month you turn 65, and lasts until three months afterward.
 If you miss this window, you can also enroll during the General Enrollment Period from January 1 to March 31.

 Are you ready to start shopping for a Medicare Advantage, Medicare Supplement, or Medicare Part D Plan?
-Let the HealthMarkets FitScore rank they plans according to how they fit your needs.
-Our FitScore ForeverTM technology then will continuously compare plans for you year after year.
-If there’s a better plan available, we will alert you.
+Let the HealthMarkets FitScore rank plans for you, using your responses to a few quick questions.